felix-hilden/sphinx-codeautolink/docs/src/examples.rst

 They are also useful for integrating Jupyter notebooks and similar source code, which is possible with separate Sphinx extensions like nbsphinx_ or MyST-NB_.
-For use with Jupyter notebooks, it is recommended to enable :confval:`codeautolink_concat_default`.
+Enabling :confval:`codeautolink_concat_default` with notebooks is recommended.
 IPython processing is enabled if the ``ipython`` library is installed.
 It is also included in the ``ipython`` extra of sphinx-codeautolink.